alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 - Focuses accessory work on user's weak points
 - Defaults to common weak areas for new users

-### Exercise History
-- Tracks exercise rotation to ensure variety
-- Prevents overuse of the same exercises

 ## Error Handling